Delapouite/kakoune-palette/README.md

 ## Usage

+### palette-status

+Select a string in your buffer of the following hexadecimal format:

+- #rrggbbaa
+- #rrggbb
+- #rgba
+- #rgb
+- rrggbbaa
+- rrggbb
+- rgba
+- rgb

+Run the `palette-status` command.
+A colored block appears in the status bar.

+Example: select `#bada55`, run `palette-status`, a greenish block is displayed.

+### palette-gutter

 Open a colorscheme kak file in kakoune, for example `colors/default.kak`.
-Run the `palette` command.
+Run the `palette-gutter` command.

 A new column should appear on the left, displaying a preview of faces on each line they are set.